 - The PhD student is required to register annually at both the home and host universities.

-The PhD student will apply to the public defense of the thesis, only once, at the university agreed upon by all the parties.
+The PhD student will apply to the public defence of the thesis, only once, at the university agreed upon by all the parties.

-The rules for these defenses, including the appointment of the examination board, are established by the joint supervision agreement and according to the legislation and rules in force at the university where the defense takes place.
+The rules for these defences, including the appointment of the examination board, are established by the joint supervision agreement and according to the legislation and rules in force at the university where the defence takes place.

 - The examination board should include at least two professors or researchers, appointed by the two universities concerned.

-The PhD degree is awarded by both institutions regarding the PhD programme of the student after the successful public defense of the thesis.
+The PhD degree is awarded by both institutions regarding the PhD programme of the student after the successful public defence of the thesis.